 This learning management system type is divided into two categories:

-Industry-specific LMS 🏥: These are more niche and are typically developed for a specific industry which hosts any learning materials and assets the organization requires.
+Industry-specific LMS: These are more niche and are typically developed for a specific industry that hosts any learning materials and assets the organization requires.
 Assets could include certifications, online games, and other training activities based on industry-specific skills and tasks.

-Tin Can/xAPI 🥫: xAPI (formerly Tin Can API) is an e-learning software specification that allows learning content and learning systems to speak to each other, recording all types of learning experiences, which are then recorded in a Learning Record Store (LRS).
-An LRS can exist within traditional e-learning platforms, or on their own.
+Tin Can/xAPI: xAPI (formerly Tin Can API) is an e-learning software specification that allows learning content and learning systems to speak to each other, recording all types of learning experiences, which are then recorded in a Learning Record Store (LRS).
+An LRS can exist within traditional e-learning platforms, or on its own.
 Docebo supports the Tin Can Standard 1.0.

-AICC 🏁: The world’s first e-learning standard, the AICC worked to make content compliant with CMI-5 (Computer Managed Instruction), its successor, which conforms to xAPI.
-The AICC allows the LMS and e-learning content to communicate via HAC protocols, which relies on an HTML form to transmit information, with the LMS then relaying that information back via text.
+AICC: The world’s first e-learning standard, the AICC worked to make content compliant with CMI-5 (Computer Managed Instruction), its successor, which conforms to xAPI.
+The AICC allows the LMS and e-learning content to communicate via HAC protocols, which rely on an HTML form to transmit information, with the LMS then relaying that information back via text.

-Just to be totally transparent, we are unapologetically biased – so, of course Docebo’s AI-powered cloud-based LMS is going to be our absolute favorite.
+Just to be totally transparent, we are unapologetically biased – so, of course, Docebo’s AI-powered cloud-based LMS is going to be our absolute favorite e-learning tool.

 The reason we love and stand by our product through and through is because, while everyone needs an LMS, Docebo reimagined the power an LMS could successfully house with the help of artificial intelligence.
-Customers, partners, and employees who use Docebo love learning because everything from homepage content, to unique features and seamless usability provide beautiful learning experiences that are more automated and easy to maintain.
+Customers, partners, and employees who use Docebo love learning because everything from enrollment, to unique features and seamless usability, provides beautiful learning experiences that are more automated and easy to maintain.